September 7th - 19th, 2015

 Jaguar Floating Suites – New in 2013!

-Below is a 3D rendering of what the suites will look like when built.
+Below is a 3D rendering of what the suites look like.
 Actual suites may vary.
 All suites measure 4.5m x 6m (27 sq m = 291 sq ft).
 Please note that there is an additional cost if you book this option.

 Patience is always needed with wildlife photography.
 This trip is considered low activity.
 You have to be able to get in and out of a boat and carry your own camera gear.
 You have to be able to get along with others!
 We stay at the best hotels and lodging available in the areas we’ll be visiting but all are very basic.
 Average temperatures range from 85-90 °F so it can be very hot.
 If we are moving on the boats, the heat is not so bad with the breeze off the water.
 July and August are hot months, however, it is quite dry and not as humid and stuffy as it is in the Amazon.
 Bring a good hat that covers your neck and a lot of sunscreen.
 Jaguars can be seen ANY time of day which is unlike most large mammals.
 These cats can get up to 300 pounds and love to swim.